 Home Packed Lunches

 Children bringing in a packed lunch from home require a named sandwich box and plastic container for cold drinks.
 No glass bottles, cans or fizzy drinks should be sent in.
-It is helpful if spoons for yogurts, puddings etc and straws for drinks, if required, could be sent in the child’s lunchbox.
+It is helpful if spoons for yogurts, puddings etc and non-plastic straws for drinks, if required, could be sent in the child’s lunchbox.
 Hot drinks and pull-top cans of desserts are also not allowed because they could be dangerous.
 In accordance with our healthy eating policy, children should not bring sweets in their lunch box.
 No products containing peanuts should be sent in with the children to eat as we have some children with severe allergies.
 We appreciate your co-operation with this, as this can be very dangerous to those children.
 It can affect some children if they smell it or come into contact with another child who has eaten it, and can be fatal.

 Special meals are available on request for children on restricted diets.
 If your child has to follow a special diet, please see the school office or kitchen manager.